Jumpsus/Get_financial/README.md

 If you don't sure about Symbol youcan search in this site https://www.reuters.com/search

-After youget Symbol you can run code by this command
+After you get Symbol you can run code by this command

 ```
 df = get_income_statement(Stock)